|

 In 1869 the Michigan

-Air Line, Macomb County's second railroad was built from Ridgeway(Now Lenox)to Romeo, and was later extended through Washington,
+Air Line, Macomb County's second railroad, was built from Ridgeway (Now Lenox)to Romeo, and was later extended through Washington,

 Shelby and to Pontiac.

-In 1871 the Detroit-Bay City railroad, was opened, and the western part of the county
+In 1871 the Detroit-Bay City Railroad was opened and the western part of the county

 connected by rail with the outside world.
 It became part of the Michigan Central System in 1928 and presently is operated

 by Conrail.
-This railroad followed almost exactly the right of way established by the old strap railroad company thirty years
+This railroad followed almost exactly the right-of-way established by the old strap railroad company thirty years

 before.

-The Grand Trunk tracks in northeast Shelby Township have been removed and it is being converted for use
+The Grand Trunk tracks in northeast Shelby Township have been removed and converted into The Macomb Orchard Trail.
+The Macomb Orchard Trail is 23 miles from Richmond

-Macomb Orchard Trail is 23 miles from Richmond to Shelby Township where it crosses Dequindre Road south of 24 Mile Road/Parkdale
+to Shelby Township where it crosses Dequindre Road south of 24 Mile Road/Parkdale and becomes the "Clinton River Trail".
+That

-and becomes the "Clinton River Trail".
-That will link to the Paint Creek Trail and to Bloomer Park, Stony Creek, and into
+will link to the Paint Creek Trail and to Bloomer Park, Stony Creek, and into Pontiac.

 |

-| MACOMB ORCHARD TRAIL |
+MACOMB ORCHARD TRAIL |

 Friends of the Macomb Orchard Trail